Luscha/EthernityDB/README.md

 // Connect to Ethereum node
 const web3 = new Web3(new Web3.providers.HttpProvider("http://localhost:8545"));

-... // deploy driver, compile database.sol contract get ABI
-var dbABI = ... // ABI
+... // deploy driver, deploy the collection factory, compile database.sol contract get ABI var dbABI = ... // ABI
 var dbBytecode = ... // Bytecode of the database.sol contract

-var driverAddress = ... // Address of the driver contract
+var driverAddress = ... // Address of the driver contract var collectionFactoryAddress = ... // Address of the collection contract

 var dbName = ... // Name of your database
+var databaseFlags = [/*verbose*/, /*private*/, /*allowPreID*/];
-var private = ... // True if only you can insert document, false otherwise var verbose = ... // True if you the validation of the insert data is required (doubles the fee) var db = web3.eth.contract(dbABI);
+// verbose -> True if only you can insert document, false otherwise
+// private-> True if you the validation of the insert data is required (doubles the fee)
+// allowPreID-> True if the user is allowed to insert documents with custom objectID

+var db = web3.eth.contract(dbABI);

-var dbBytecodeConstructed = db.new.getData(dbName, private, verbose, driverAddress,
+var dbBytecodeConstructed = db.new.getData(dbName, databaseFlags, driverAddress,
-                        {data: '0x' + bytecode});
+                                collectionFactoryAddress, {data: '0x' + bytecode});
 ... // Deploy database
 ```